-When funds have been secured, Moors for the Future Partnership is tasked with repairing the damaged sections of path, including Cut Gate’s ‘Bog of Doom’.
+Moors for the Future Partnership has been tasked with repairing the damaged sections of path to three iconic paths in the Peak District.

 Sounding like something out of The Lord of the Rings, the ‘Bog of Doom’ – as it’s become known to mountain bikers who dread falling into axle-deep wet peat – is a dark sight to behold.